Josh Duggar: 2006–2007

 In 2004 and 2006, the first four television specials featuring the Duggar family were released.

 In 2006, Kaeleigh Holt loaned a book to her friend, a fellow church member.
 The letter she had written about Josh three years earlier was still inside the book.
 In December 2006, Kaeleigh's friend, having discovered the evidence against Josh (who was then 18), called the Arkansas Child Abuse Hotline to reveal his past sexual misconduct toward minors.
 She also anonymously emailed Oprah Winfrey's production company, Harpo Studios, as the Duggar family was scheduled to appear on The Oprah Winfrey Show.
 Winfrey's producers alerted the Department of Human Services and canceled the Duggar family's appearance.

 Springdale police began investigating.
 Jim Bob told them that Josh had molested five underage girls between 2002 and 2003, when he was 14 and 15 years old.
 Several family members said there had been no incidents since Duggar returned to the home in late 2003, that they felt safe in their home, and that they had forgiven Duggar for his past behavior.

 Under the Arkansas statute of limitations, child sexual abuse charges must be filed within three years of being reported to a police officer.
-Because of the July 2003 contact with Hutchens, no charges could be filed in December 2006.
+Because of the July 2003 contact with Hutchens, no charges could be filed in December 2006 as the statute of limitations had expired five months earlier.

 2015

 Via a Freedom of Information Act request, In Touch Weekly obtained a redacted police report.
 On May 21, 2015, they published a story about the 2002–2003 events which had been previously unknown to the public.
 Duggar resigned his position at FRC Action the same day.
 He stated that he had "acted inexcusably" as a teen and was "deeply sorry" for what he called his wrongdoings.
 FRC president Tony Perkins said: "Josh believes that the situation will make it difficult for him to be effective in his current work.
 We believe this is the best decision for Josh and his family at this time.
 We will be praying for everyone involved."

-Duggar's cousin, Amy Duggar, who is a year older than he, learned about the abuse from the In Touch story.
-"A couple of weeks" later, as she wrote in her memoir, she went to the Duggar family home to confront Josh.
-She found him and his wife in an RV parked next to the house, separate from his weeping sisters.
-Amy yelled at Josh that if he had ever tried to hurt her, "I would have kicked your ass!
-I would have called the police."
-Josh responded: "I knew better."